 Here’s my VM’s Proxmox configuration, with discussion to follow:

-- macOS refuses to boot on my machine if I pass certain numbers of cores through to it, so I ended up having to pass all 32 threads through to the VM instead of the 24 I intended.
+- I’m passing through all 32 of my host threads to macOS.
 Proxmox’s configuration format doesn’t natively support setting a thread count, so I had to add my topology manually here by adding “-smp 32,sockets=2,cores=8,threads=2”.

-- I’m passing through 6 PCIe devices, which Proxmox doesn’t support natively (it normally maxes out at 4), so I had to patch Proxmox to add support.
+- I’m passing through 6 PCIe devices, which is now natively supported by the latest version of Proxmox 6.
 From first to last I have my graphics card, two USB 2 controllers, my NVMe storage, a USB 3 controller, and one gigabit network card.

 - 40 gigabytes, baby!

-- I usually have this emulated network card disabled in Mojave’s network settings, and use my passthrough Intel 82574L instead.
+- I usually have this emulated network card disabled in Monterey’s network settings, and use my passthrough Intel 82574L instead.

-- Although Mojave has a driver for the Intel 82574L, the driver doesn’t match the exact PCI ID of the card I have, so the driver doesn’t load and the card remains inactive.
-Luckily you can edit the driver to fix this.
-First check the PCI ID of the network card in Proxmox:
+- Although Monterey has a driver for the Intel 82574L, the driver doesn’t match the exact PCI ID of the card I have, so the driver doesn’t load and the card remains inactive.
+Luckily we can edit the network card’s PCI ID to match what macOS is expecting.
+Here’s the card I’m using

 # lspci -nn | grep 82574L 0b:00.0 Ethernet controller : Intel Corporation 82574L Gigabit Network Connection [8086:10d3]